TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

 `L3 (Cylindrical) = 75 mm <https://www.thorlabs.com/thorproduct.cfm?partnumber=ACY254-075-A>`_, and
 `L4 = 250 mm <https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-250-A>`_.

-We can then take these lens choices and load them into Zemax Opticstudio to verify the characteristics of our system.
+We can then take these lens choices and load them into Zemax OpticStudio to verify the characteristics of our system.

 .. figure:: Images/MonolithV1p1_CylindricalLensSchematic_V2.png
     :align: center